sso66/eagletonlabs-browserify-node-js/src/datagram/README.md

 > If error-correction facilities are needed at the network inferface, an application may use the **Transmission
 > Control Protocol(TCP)** or Stream Control Transmission Protocol (SCTP) which are designed for that purpose.
 >
-> UDP is suitable for purposes where error checking and correction are eith
+> UDP is suitable for purposes where error checking and correction are not either necessary or performed in
+> the Node.js application; UDP avoides the overhead of such processing the protocal stack.
+>
+> Time-sensitive Node.js applications often used UDP because dropping packages is perferable to waiting for
+> packages delayed due to retransmission, which may not be an option in a real-time system, such as TCP/IP.